A fuller and more up-to-date explanation of gamma,

 For accurate calculation of edge-SFR from using Imatest’s SFRplus, eSFR ISO, SFRreg, Checkerboard, or SFR modules, it’s important to use a proper gamma for sharpness calculations.

-If the chart contrast is known and is ≤10:1 (medium or low contrast), you can enter the contrast in the Chart contrast (for gamma calc.) box, then check the Use for MTF checkbox.
-Gamma will be then be calculated from the chart and displayed in the Edge/MTF plot.
+If the edge contrast is known and is ≤ 10:1 (medium or low contrast), you can enter the edge contrast in the Chart contrast (for gamma calc.) box, then check the Use for MTF checkbox.
+Gamma will be then be calculated for each individual edge in the chart image and displayed in the Edge/MTF plot.
+Full details, including the equation, are on Gamma and MTF Measurement.

 If chart contrast is not known you should measure gamma by obtaining the OECF (Opto-Electric Conversion Function) per the ISO 14524 standard.
 This can be obtained using an image of a grayscale stepchart and running Colorcheck, Stepchart , Multicharts (interactive), or Multitest.
 A nominal value of gamma should be entered, even if the value of gamma derived from the chart (described above) is used to calculate MTF.